go-swagger/go-swagger/docs/generate/spec.md

 generate a swagger spec document from a go application

 Application Options:
   -q, --quiet                  silence logs
-  -o, --output=LOG-FILE     redirect logs to file
+      --log-output=LOG-FILE    redirect logs to file

 Help Options:
   -h, --help                   Show this help message

 [spec command options]
       -b, --base-path=         the base path to use (default: .)
       -t, --tags=              build tags
-      -m, --scan-models     includes models that were annotated with 'swagger:model' --compact         when present, doesn't prettify the json -o, --output=         the file to write to
-      -i, --input=          the file to use as input
+      -m, --scan-models        includes models that were annotated with 'swagger:model' --compact            when present, doesn't prettify the json -o, --output=            the file to write to -i, --input=             the file to use as input -c, --include=           include packages matching pattern
+      -x, --exclude=           exclude packages matching pattern
+          --include-tag=       include routes having specified tags (can be specified many times) --exclude-tag=       exclude routes having specified tags (can be specified many times)
 ```

 See code annotation rules [here](../use/spec.md)